3rdvision/cogsi-18-19/README.md

 The goals for each Sprint will be published in Moodle, in a specific document.

-Each and every student should develop is work for each sprint in is own individual repository (that should be similar to this one).
+Each and every student should develop his/her work for each sprint in his/her own individual repository (that should be similar to this one).

 By the end of each Sprint the teacher will select a small set of students to submit and present their developments for the Sprint.

 The selected students should submit their work to the common repository of the lab class.

-The selected students must present and discuss their work during a Sprint Review session (usually schedule to a lecture).
+The selected students must present and discuss their work during a Sprint Review session (usually scheduled to a lecture).

 Students get feedback from their work during the Sprint Review.
 They may improve their work and present the improvements at a special session by the end of the semester.

-In the Sprint Review students (presenting and attending) should compare the different presented solutions and select of the them as the "team solution".
+In the Sprint Review students (presenting and attending) should compare the different presented solutions and select one of the them as the "team solution".

 **Each student must present one Sprint during the semester!**